tcastelly/issue-kruptein-decrypt/README.md

 ![alt res](res.png)

-This works until `3.0.9`.
+This work until `kruptein@3.0.9`.
 After this it's not possible to decrypt the session:
 > Error in crypto.get: Encrypted session was tampered with! (timing) #16